thriveweb/sailinginparadise/content/boatTours/2018-08-31-proposals.md

         Perfect for small groups, families, couples, romantic sails and proposals...
 If you're looking for an intimate setting, XL is for you!

+        **Oceans (deluxe, 30 capacity)**

+        Our most luxurious vessel in our fleet, Oceans oozes comfort and style but is still perfect for couples, romantic sails and proposals due to her intimate design.

         **[Click here](https://sailinginparadise.com.au/our-boats/) to take a tour of our boats!**